How Background Checks Harm Formerly Incarcerated PeopleBy Emma McAleavy

 Even in those cities where background checks are still permitted, a criminal record is not always grounds for refusing to lease to a formerly incarcerated person.
 According to the Department of Housing and Urban Development (HUD), “A housing provider must show that its policy accurately distinguishes between criminal conduct that indicates a demonstrable risk to resident safety and/or property and criminal conduct that does not.”
 What this means is that you may not deny someone housing simply because they have a criminal record.
 Given the racism that pervades the criminal justice system, as well as the high overall rates of incarceration in the U.S., most formerly incarcerated people would not, in fact, pose a demonstrable risk to your property or “resident safety,” and you could be committing unlawful discrimination if you deny them housing.

 Finding housing if you have a criminal record

 For people who have been incarcerated, the process of finding housing will undoubtedly remain challenging as long as background checks are a part of the application.
 Vargas says the important thing is not to give up.
 “Know that there are people out there who will rent to you,” he said.

 In New York City there are a number of organizations that can help you find housing.
 The Osborne Association provides resources and programs for people who have been incarcerated.
 In particular, they can help you access housing entitlements like vouchers.
 The Doe Fund works to end poverty, homelessness, mass incarceration, and recidivism.
-They own and operate a number of transitional housing buildings as well as long term residential buildings.
-Finally, Exodus Transitional Community, Inc, has been providing emergency housing during COVID-19.
-They will also be launching new transitional housing in 2021.
+They own and operate a number of transitional housing buildings as well as long-term residential buildings.
 Similar programs exist in Los Angeles and the Bay Area.